Best Practices for Protecting Against Cloud Ransomware

 Leading firewall provider SonicWall defines cloud ransomware attacks as events where cyber criminals access your accounts and network, install ransomware applications that encrypt cloud data, and demand a ransom to release the encryption.
 They also threaten to expose your data if you refuse to pay up.

-There are many ways a cloud ransomware can infiltrate your network, but the three main types of attacks are:
+There are many ways ransomware can infiltrate networks that rely on cloud hosting services, but the three main types of attacks are:

 According to data storage company Seagate, this attack originates from an infected end-user device, which transmits malware to a cloud-synced file-sharing service that users can access freely.
 The malware then encrypts the files stored on users' machines.